Controlling qubit-oscillator systems using linear parameter sweeps: Quenches between normal and superradiant phases

 One might wonder about the physical origin of the asymmetry between the two sweep directions.
-Since we take the initial state to be the ground state of the Hamiltonian at the initial time, in the weak-to-strong correlation sweep, we effectively start with the ground state of a single well that evolves into a double well, while in the strong-to-weak correlation sweep we start with the ground state of a double well that evolves into a single well.
+Since we take the initial state to be the ground state of the Hamiltonian at the initial time, in the weak-to-strong-correlation sweep, we effectively start with the ground state of a single well that evolves into a double well, while in the strong-to-weak-correlation sweep we start with the ground state of a double well that evolves into a single well.
 There is no reason to expect any symmetry between the two cases, except for the ground state probability.
-One crucial factor in the asymmetry between the two sweep directions pertains to the energy level order in the two limits $\Delta\to\infty$ and $\Delta=0$.
-In the limit $\Delta\to\infty$, the lowest energy levels correspond to the states $\ket{\rightarrow, 0}$, $\ket{\rightarrow, 2}$, $\ket{\rightarrow, 4}$, ..., with the states $\ket{\leftarrow, 0}$, $\ket{\leftarrow, 2}$, $\ket{\leftarrow, 4}$, ... having much higher energies.
-As a result, the energy level indices for the states $\ket{\leftarrow, n}$ in our truncated Hamiltonians depend on the size of the truncated Hamiltonian.
-In contrast, when $\Delta=0$, the energy levels in increasing order correspond to the states $\ket{+,0}$, $\ket{-,1}$, $\ket{+,2}$, $\ket{-,3}$, ..., regardless of the size of the truncated Hamiltonian.
-For this reason, we could simply use the energy level ordering in presenting the final-time occupation probabilities when $\Delta_f=0$, but the energy level ordering was not suitable for presenting the results in the case $\Delta_f\to\infty$.
+One crucial factor in the asymmetry between the two sweep directions pertains to the energy level order in the two limits $\Delta\to\infty$ and $\Delta\to 0$.
+In the limit $\Delta\to\infty$, the lowest energy levels correspond to the states $\ket{\rightarrow, 0}$, $\ket{\rightarrow, 2}$, $\ket{\rightarrow, 4}$, ..., with the states $\ket{\leftarrow, 1}$, $\ket{\leftarrow, 3}$, $\ket{\leftarrow, 5}$, ... having much higher energies.
+In contrast, when $\Delta\to 0$, the energy levels in increasing order correspond to the states $\ket{+,0}$, $\ket{-,1}$, $\ket{+,2}$, $\ket{-,3}$, ...

+In relation to the normal-to-superradiant phase transition in the quantum Rabi model, it is worth mentioning the dynamical phase transition that occurs when the qubit or oscillator is driven on or near resonance \cite{Alsing}.
+At a certain driving amplitude the quasienergy spectrum collapses, and above this threshold amplitude no normalizable steady states exist.
+The phase transition in our case is different, because the spectrum collapses only at the transition point but simplifies away from the critical point on both sides of the transition.
+As such, we cannot use our results to infer the behaviour of a driven qubit-oscillator system as the one studied in Ref.~\cite{Alsing} with a linear sweep of parameters.
+It will be interesting to investigate a quench across the critical point in that situation in the future.